MarijaMiteva09/Quill-Ink/README.md

 # Bookstore Project

 ## Description
-A Typescript-based bookstore application that allows users to search for books, view book details, and manage a shopping cart.
+A TypeScript-based bookstore application that allows users to search for books, view book details, and manage a shopping cart.
 Includes user authentication and profile management features.

 ## Features
 - User Registration and Login